 - Working with traditional stories supports awareness of cultural diversity (citizenship).
 All storytelling nourishes social and emotional aspects of learning.

-1. Shakespeare’s Sequels and Prequels Workshop for Year 7 and Year 8 : devising and performing new stories based on characters and plots of the Shakespeare set text.
+🌀 Shakespeare Prequels & Sequels Workshop : devising and performing new stories based on characters and plots of the Shakespeare set text.
+Minimum double lesson.

 – Supports in depth understanding of the play; brings characters to new life.
 This workshop is inspired by the work of Peter Brook.
 Students must have read through the full play before taking part in the workshop.